-Telecare program optimizing non-opioid chronic pain medication very effectiveJuly 15th, 2014 in Diseases, Conditions, Syndromes /
+Telecare program optimizing non-opioid chronic pain medication very effectiveJuly 15, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Chronic pain in the back, neck and other joints due to arthritis or other musculoskeletal disorders is extremely common but difficult to treat.
 In a new study published in the July 16 issue of Journal of the American Medical Association, primary-care patients enrolled in a 12-month telecare program optimizing non-opioid medications for chronic pain were twice as likely to see improvement as patients who received usual care for chronic pain.